PzAz04Maus/Abiogenesis/_AB13 High priority stuff/0 Game design docs/_Overview.md

 For the player, the game is "your work commute includes an AR-15 in the emergency kit."
 The cities still hum with life, but they are vulnerable to the new wilderness.
 Internal refugees, adventurers and bandits are rife.

-Gameplay can be described as a tactical adventure - taking cues from the modern gunfight and the empty battlefield. firearms, cover, concealment, and tactics are important.
+Gameplay can be described as a tactical adventure - taking cues from the modern gunfight and the empty battlefield.
+Cover, concealment are important.
 Traditional monsters of fantasy are difficult to fit into this type of gameplay, as melee attacks need advantages to outweigh the high lethality of modern weapons.